Why Trust and Transparency in Local Government Can't Wait

 Some visionaries in local government budgeting and finance are already a part of the connected reporting revolution.
 They’re using municipal government software solutions to build trust and transparency by supporting consistency in their process and providing context to their data and financial reports.

 All stakeholders benefit from greater trust and transparency generated by connected reporting.
 Report production times and error rates are reduced.
 Teams can focus on more value-added, engaging work.
 Government leaders gain greater insight, so they can make more-informed decisions on behalf of their constituents.

 Connected reporting helps the bond market, too.
 When state and local governments need funding for infrastructure projects, they borrow money from the municipal bond market.
-To borrow, they must provide a financial disclosure often with information included in the Comprehensive Annual Financial Report (CAFR).
+To borrow, they must provide a financial disclosure often with information included in the annual comprehensive financial report (ACFR).
 Delays and errors created by rekeying data can lead the market to make inaccurate assessments about a municipality’s financial fitness and, therefore, their ability to borrow for civic improvements.
-CAFRs that are standardized and machine-readable would make it easier for bond market analysts to get faster, more accurate data that they can use to make better investment decisions.
+ACFRs that are standardized and machine-readable would make it easier for bond market analysts to get faster, more accurate data that they can use to make better investment decisions.

 More-informed government leaders and citizens, smarter municipal investments, and greater trust in government all starts with connected reporting.
 And, these things all support the ultimate goal for government: better service for constituents and greater stewardship of tax dollars.

 Extensible Business Reporting LanguageTM and XBRL® are trademarks of XBRL International, Inc. All rights reserved.
 The XBRLTM/® standards are open and freely licensed by way of the XBRL International License Agreement.